Share this link via

 不 means "not, non-, un-."

-Doubt - This could be used to represent a baby who is full of doubt and questioning.
+Doubt - This could represent a baby who will grow to be thoughtful and questioning, always seeking deeper understanding.

 二 means "two, second."